amyliu1437/capstone-bookreview/README.md

 ## How to Install
 ###  Step1 : Create a project folder on your local computer.
-###  Step2 : Initial  github and clone the repo to local.
+###  Step2 : Initial  github and clone the repository to local.

   ` git init`